Mellowstar45/Portfolio/README.md

 Check out this [Next.js deployment documentation](https://nextjs.org/docs/app/building-your-application/deploying) for more details.

 Vercel also has a built-in Monitoring of your Website.

+## Supabase Database Setup

+To set up the database for your portfolio, you need to import the necessary table into your Supabase project.

+Go to Supabase, create a new project (or use an existing one).

+Once your project is created, navigate to the SQL editor.

+Upload or copy the contents of the file Projects-rows.sql (found in the repository) into the SQL editor.

+Run the SQL query to create the necessary tables and rows.

 ## Project Structure

 ```bash